Compressed Bayesian Tensor Regression: A Compressed Bayesian Tensor Model

 \end{theorem}

-Theorem \ref{thm: jl} extends classical JL inequalities from vectors to multiple-mode tensors that are projected along each mode.
-It also provides a theoretical foundation for using structured random projection for scalable Bayesian tensor regression.
-Note that setting $N=1$ in the previous theorem yields the JL inequality from Proposition \ref{cor: jl}.
+Theorem \ref{thm: jl} extends classical JL inequalities from vectors to multi-mode tensors that are projected along each mode.
+It also provides a theoretical foundation for the use of structured random projection in scalable Bayesian tensor regression.
+Note that setting $N=1$ in Theorem \ref{thm: jl} yields the JL inequality from Proposition \ref{cor: jl}.

-To get JL-embedding, we need that for each of the $\binom{n}{2}$ pairs of $\mathcal{U}, \mathcal{V} \in \mathbb{X}$, the squared norm of $(\mathcal{U}-\mathcal{V})$ is maintained within a factor of $1\pm \epsilon$.
-If we can show that for some $\beta >0$ and any fixed tensor $\mathcal{A} \in \mathbb{R}^{p_1 \times \ldots \times p_N}$,
+To get JL-embedding, we need that for each of the ${n \choose 2}$ pairs of $\mathcal{U}, \mathcal{V} \in \mathbb{X}$, the squared norm of $(\mathcal{U}-\mathcal{V})$ is maintained within a factor of $1\pm \epsilon$.
+If we can show that for some $\beta >0$ and any fixed tensor $\mathcal{A} \in \mathbb{R}^{p_1 \times \cdots \times p_N}$,